luxonis/depthai-hardware/docs/source/pages/articles/device_availability_and_eol.rst

 new/better products at a more competitive price point as previous products.
 This will result in current products being "outdated".

-We realize majority of people will buy the newer, pin-compatible version that is better, faster, cheaper, and generally more efficient.
+We realize the majority of people will buy the newer, pin-compatible versions that are better, faster, cheaper, and generally more efficient.
-However, folks that absolutely need the exact version of an old product will still be able to buy it, as we will always offer it.
+However, people that absolutely need the exact version of an old product will still be able to buy it, because we will always offer it.

 **For example**, we are getting ready to release our **OAK-SoM-Pro S2** based on the MA2095.
-It is Electrically, Mechanically, and fully pin-compatible with the **OAK-SoM-Pro**, but based on :ref:`RVC3` instead of the :ref:`RVC2`.
+It is electrically, mechanically, and fully pin-compatible with the **OAK-SoM-Pro**, but based on :ref:`RVC3` instead of the :ref:`RVC2`.

-:ref:`OAK Series 3` has significantly improved features (eg. ~10x AI performance, on-board Linux host...).
+:ref:`OAK Series 3` has significantly improved features (e.g. ~10x AI performance, on-board Linux host, and more).
-So this same SoM can drop into existing customer designs, and we expect that most customers will switch to :ref:`RVC3` based SOM.
+So, this same SoM can drop into existing customer designs, and we expect that most customers will switch to a :ref:`RVC3` based SoM.
-Only those who, for some reasons, absolutely want the lower performance version, will continue to buy the lower performance version.
+Only those who absolutely need the lower performance version will continue to buy it.
 And as above, what this strategy allows is keeping long-term stock of everything.

-And in the worst-case situations where this doesn't work, we do what Mini Circuits does in the situation where the uncontrollable happens (eg. warehouse(s) holding these burn to the ground): we make as close-as-possible substitute and work with the customer to keep their products going.
+And in the worst-case situations where this doesn't work, we do what Mini Circuits does in the situation where the uncontrollable happens (e.g. warehouse(s) holding these burn to the ground): we make an as-close-as-possible substitute and work with the customer to keep their products going.

 Wind down of Intel's RealSense